Steve Braunias tackles some of Auckland's 'filthiest restaurants'

 On the go and no time to finish that story right now?
 Your News is the place for you to save content to read later from any device.
 Register with us and content you save will appear here so you can access them to read later.

 Auckland's filthiest restaurants were revealed this week, with E ratings forcing seven to shut down while another 12 were given a D rating.
-Steve Braunius visits some of the worst.
+Steve Braunias visits some of the worst.

 One of the few grand sights in the west Auckland suburb of Henderson – very well, the only grand sight – is the beautifully restored hotel on the banks of the Oratia Stream.